High Tolerance to Drugs or Alcohol

 Metabolic tolerance refers to your body’s ability to metabolize a drug or alcohol and quickly clear it from your system.

 Who is at Risk of Developing a High Tolerance?

 People who are at risk of developing a high tolerance are those who drink a lot.
 People who have a history of family drug and alcohol use are also at a higher risk.
 Likewise, people with a history of mental health issues may be at a higher risk.

 College students tend to also be at a higher risk of developing a high tolerance.
 This is because binge drinking is common among college students.
-In fact, about nine percent of full-time college students (ages 18 to 22) have AUD.
+About 9 percent of full-time college students (ages 18 to 22) have alcohol use disorder (AUD).

 Is Having a High Tolerance to Drugs or Alcohol Bad?